 Lennard Brook (EBN1) and Yal Yal Brook (EBN5) have been identified in previous Ellen Brook Snapshot Reports as a potential cause for concern due to low pH values being recorded, below the ANZECC guidelines, in November 2006.
 Their respective values were 4.36 and 5.65.
 Since 2007 pH levels have remained within the guidelines on nearly all sampling occasions.
-In 2013 both Lennard Brook and Yal Yal Brook remained within the ANZECC guidelines on each sampling occasion.
+In 2014 both Lennard Brook and Yal Yal Brook remained within the ANZECC guidelines on each sampling occasion.

 Peters Rd (EBN 23) recorded pH levels above the ANZECC guidelines on one out of three sampling occasions (Figure 8) This sites have been sampled since 2007 and prior to 2011 had never previously exceeded ANZECC guidelines on more than one occasion.
 Increased pH can be caused by a combination of factors including reduced flow and an increase in temperature resulting in algal growth.
 Increased algal growth can result in an increase in pH.
-This site will be closely monitored in the 2014 sampling run to ensure these results are an anomaly rather than a decline in water quality.
+This site was closely monitored in the 2014 sampling run and it appears that previous pH results above the guideline were an anomaly.

-Figure 8: pH of surface water sampled within the Ellen Brook catchment between July and October 2013. \Note: blanks represent no sample
+Figure 8: pH of surface water sampled within the Ellen Brook catchment between July and October 2014.
+Note: blanks represent no sample